RECENT POSTS IN DSLR Video

 Caleb Pike, from DSLR Video Shooter, shows us ‘5 Handy and Creative Ways to Mount a Microphone.’

-The Making of a New Bio-Doc: USAF Thunderbirds Official Photographer
+Pictures of USAF Thunderbirds by The Official Photographer

 We speak to San Francisco based photographer and cinematographer, Jaron Schnieder about his new mini bio-doc/BTS shoot with Sergeant Reid who is the official photographer for the Thunderbirds (the US Air Force’s aerial display team).